 Ninebot screen display

-Errors related to the engine and the controller
+Errors related to the motor and controller

-Code E10 : This code generally indicates poor communication between the screen and the controller.
+• Code E10 : This code generally indicates poor communication between the screen and the controller.
 If this message appears, it may be necessary to check the internal connections or restart the device to restore synchronization.

 Battery-related errors

-• Code E21 : This code indicates a communication problem with the BMS (Battery Management System).
+• Code E21: This code indicates a communication problem with the BMS (Battery Management System).
 This may be due to a faulty connection or a missing software update.

 Memory and software errors